Dad of Missing Black Geologist Slams ‘Nonchalant’ Cops’ Handling of His Son’s Case

 “I know it did,” he said.
 “I didn’t want to admit that.
 You want the world to look a certain way, and you want to feel a certain way in life.”

 Not only has Daniel’s family suffered from his disappearance, but they also say they’ve been shattered by racial abuse in the aftermath.
-While checking the area where Daniel’s Jeep allegedly fell into a ravine, a group of white men in a pickup truck drove by yelling racial slurs at David Robinson, he alleged.
-David said he recounted the incident to someone who lived in the Buckeye-area, who told him to take his family and leave.
+While David Robinson checked the area where Daniel’s Jeep allegedly fell into a ravine, a group of white men in a pickup truck drove by yelling racial slurs at him, he alleged.
+David said he recounted the incident to someone who lived in the Buckeye area, who told him to take his family and leave.

 Robinson also claimed that he’s received death threats that he’s alerted the FBI about.